KaiNorberg/PatchworkOS/README.md

 ## Modules

 PatchworkOS uses a "modular" kernel design, meaning that instead of having one big kernel binary, the kernel is split into several smaller "modules" that can be loaded and unloaded at runtime.
-In effect, the kernel can rewrite itself by adding and removing functionality as needed.

-This is highly convenient for development but it also has practical advantages, for example, there is no need to load a driver for a device that is not attached to the system, saving memory.
+This is highly convenient for development, but it also has practical advantages, for example, there is no need to load a driver for a device that is not attached to the system, saving memory.

 ### Make your own Module

-The process of making a module is intended to be as straightforward as possible.
+Making a module is intended to be as straightforward as possible.
 For the sake of demonstration, we will create a simple "Hello, World!" module.

 First, we create a new directory in `src/kernel/modules/` named `hello`, and inside that directory we create a `hello.c` file to which we write the following code: